 Dive the Kelp Forest

-Waterhorse Charters, also located along Quivira Basin, offers dives to the best dive spots all around San Diego and La Jolla.
+Waterhorse Charters, located along Quivira Basin, offers dives to the best dive spots around San Diego and La Jolla.
+Wreck Alley, La Jolla, Point Loma, and the Coronado Islands are favorites.

-Kelp forest dive spots may include Three Fingers, New Hope Rock, Lazy Daze, NRAD, Dyno Head, and North/South Pipe.
+Kelp forest dive spots may include 6 Fathoms, Horsehead Reef, New Hope Rock, Broomtail Reef, NRAD, Goal Posts, and North/South Pipe.

-Tecolote Shores Park is a preferred park and beach by families with small children.
-The shallow water with a gradual entrance and narrow lifeguard protected beach make it a favorite.
+Tecolote Shores Park is a preferred park and beach for families with small children.
+Its shallow water, gradual entrance, and narrow beach make it a favorite.
 The park also has expansive grassy areas to play in and two large sandy areas with children’s playground equipment.

 Go Parasailing

 A favorite on Mission Bay’s Quivira Basin is San Diego Parasail Adventures.
-They’ve been taking San Diego visitors parasailing along the San Diego coastline since 1989.
+They’ve been taking San Diego visitors parasailing along the San Diego coastline for over 30 years.

 Bike Around Mission Bay